This Indo-Chinese pork belly recipe is amazing!

 - Salt to taste if needed

-- Whisk all of the marinade ingredients together and rub into the pork belly strips.
+- Whisk all of the marinade ingredients together.
+Score the fatty of the pork belly and rub the marinade right into the flesh of the pork belly strips.

 - When ready to cook, heat your oven to its highest setting and then place the pork belly strips on a rack over a drip pan.